 “If I had asked people what they wanted, they would have said faster horses.”
 Henry Ford

-Design and Technology in primary schools develops young children’s skills and knowledge in design, structures, mechanisms, electrical control and a range of materials, including food.
+Design and Technology in primary schools develops young children’s skills and knowledge in design, structures, mechanisms, electrical control, textiles and food and nutrition.
 Design and Technology encourages children's creativity and encourages them to think about important issues.

 At St Francis we aim to give our children the skills and abilities to engage positively with the designed and made world and to harness the benefits of technology.
 The children learn how products and systems are designed and manufactured, how to be innovative and how to make creative use of resources including digital technology to improve the world around them.